 See your neighbour struggling to put all those fake spider webs up?
 Why not give them a hand setting up.
 Altruistic behaviour has been shown to be associated with greater overall well-being and studies have shown that behaving compassionately towards others can even increase your lifespan.

 Let's face it..
 Halloween can be really scary!
 Learning more about what happens inside our bodies when the fight-or-flight response is activated can help you better handle these situations.
-Consider taking some time to read about how our survival instincts trigger physical and mental health related problems so that you can learn practical strategies to adapt those innate survival skills to present day (or spooky) stress.
-You might want to check out your local library for some resources or -
+Consider taking some time to read about how our survival instincts trigger physical and mental health related problems so that you can learn practical strategies to adapt those innate survival skills to present day stress.

 Have fun while learning something you didn't already know about this holiday (and maybe even win a prize) by creating your own trivia night with friends & family.
 Wikipedia or Google can help with the details!